Skip advert

 After the test drive

-If you’re going to be testing a few cars, it’s a good idea to make a few notes of your initial impressions straight after the test drive.
+If you’re going to be testing a few cars, it’s a good idea to make a few notes of your initial impressions straight after the test drive, which should help you compare and contrast between different cars, or different examples of the same car.
 And also make a note of anything you’d like the dealer to address.

 At this point the salesperson will be looking to close the deal on the car but it’s very important that you ignore any pressure to buy.
 A test drive is just that and you shouldn’t feel obliged to take things any further, unless you really want to.
 Give yourself a little cooling off period.
-Go away and think about the car, what you like and what you don’t, in your own time, then come back and do the deal when you’re ready, or don’t.
+A seller will usually be more than happy for you to take some time to think about the car, what you like and what you don’t, in your own time, then come back and do the deal when you’re ready, or don’t.

 The test drive can be an enjoyable experience but the real enjoyment comes from making the right decision on a great new car that you’ll love owning.
 The test drive is just an important part of the process towards that goal so it always pays to get it right.